NURS 3375-001 Research and Evidence Based Practice

 1. Systematic inquiry - research questions and hypotheses; literature reviews; theoretical frameworks

 2. Ethics and human subject protection in research - ethical conduct of research; Institutional Review Boards (IRB); Collaborative Institutional Training Initiative (CITI)

 3. The research process - study designs; data collection; data analysis, data interpretation and statistics

 4. Using research to inform practice - systematic reviews; clinical practice guidelines; evidence-based practice; organizational assessments; quality improvement; implementation research

-5. Dissemination - technical writing; manuscript preparation; peer review; presentations.
+5. Dissemination - technical writing; poster preparation; abstracts and presentations.

 CALENDAR - 1st Day Only